wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 <a name="StartingTime"></a>

-## 2. Define starting time and default variables
+## 2. Define starting time and default global values

 This would be the first command: